-Admission to Roosevelt University’s College of Pharmacy is granted on a competitive basis and requires applicants to complete a comprehensive application and interview process.
+Admission to Roosevelt University’s PharmD program is granted on a competitive basis and requires applicants to complete a comprehensive application and interview process.
 Interviews are limited and are offered to individuals based upon the Admission Review Committee’s recommendation and invitation.
 Application review, interviews, and decision notifications are completed on a rolling basis.

 Preparing For and Completing the PharmD Application Process